-We design a multi-objective reward function, composed of three key components—structural correctness, final answer accuracy, and strategic tool interaction—to effectively guide the TableMind agent in exploring tool-use strategies and enhancing the efficiency of RLVR\cite{yue2025does}.
-To ensure that the agent produces syntactically valid and parsable reasoning trajectories, we define a format reward $R_{\mathrm{format}}$ to enforce structural integrity.
+We carefully design a multi-perspective reward function, composed of three key components to effectively guide the TableMind agent in exploring tool-use strategies and enhancing the efficiency of RLVR~\cite{yue2025does}.
+To ensure that the agent produces syntactically valid and reasoning trajectories, we define a format reward $R_{\mathrm{format}}$ to enforce structural integrity.

-A binary reward is assigned based on whether the output adheres to the required structured format (correct usage of <think> and <answer> tags, with a valid JSON object in the final answer).
-As the primary indicator of task success, the accuracy reward $R_{\mathrm{acc}}$ directly assesses the correctness of the agent's final answer against the ground truth.
+A binary reward is assigned based on whether the output adheres to the required structured format.
+As the primary indicator of task success, the accuracy reward $R_{\mathrm{acc}}$ directly assesses the correctness of the agent's final answer.
 The reward is defined as:

-For Table Question Answering, correctness is measured by exact match with ground-truth answers, while for Table Fact Verification, it is measured by label accuracy.
+For table question, correctness is measured by exact match with ground-truth answers, while for table fact verification, it is measured by label accuracy.
 To guide efficient and effective tool use, we introduce an auxiliary reward $R_{\mathrm{tool}}$ with an implicit curriculum that encourages exploration early and efficiency later.

-where $s$ is the number of global training steps, $\mathbb{I}(\cdot)$ is the indicator~function that returns $1$ if at least one tool call in the trajectory is successful; $\beta$ is the positive base reward, $N_{\mathrm{turns}}$ is the number of tool turns, and $C$ is a penalty coefficient.
+where $s$ is the number of global training steps, $\mathbb{I}(\cdot)$ is the indicator~function that returns $1$ if at least one tool call in the trajectory is successful, $\beta$ is the positive base reward, $N_{\mathrm{turns}}$ is the number of tool turns, and $C$ is a penalty coefficient.
 The total reward for each reasoning trajectory is the sum of the above components.